Let’s face it: after recent months, we could all do with a breath of fresh air. And what better way to do that than a hiking holiday in the mountains?

 Is the route well-marked?

 Along the trail you’ll follow a mixture of paths and 4×4 tracks, with some sections of walking on asphalt roads inevitable; at times it shares the trail of other long-distance hiking routes, such as the Via Alpina.
-Trail markings are generally good (better in Alpine areas than along the coast), and there’s also a very useful app, which includes detailed mapping for the whole route.
+Trail markings are generally good but are better in Alpine areas than along the coast.

 Depending on the terrain, stages may have up to 1,500m or so of ascent and/or descent in a day in Alpine areas (1,000–1,300m is more usual), or less than a 100m of ascent and descent in lowland areas, and you can expect hiking times of between 5 and 7 hours a day.
 A high point of between 1,800m and 2,200m is usual for Alpine sections of the route such as Nockberge, sometimes marginally higher (Stages 1 and 16).